MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault.md

    * The class has a method annotated with `@GetMapping(get)`. `@GetMapping` tells Spring Boot to send HTTP requests with the path `/get` to that method, allowing the response from that method to be returned to the HTTP client.
    * The class has a private instance variable `connectionString`.
 The value of this instance variable is returned from the `get()` method.

-1. Open a Bash window and navigate to the top level *keyvault* directory, where the *pom.xml* file is located.
+1. Open a Bash window and navigate to the top-level *keyvault* directory, where the *pom.xml* file is located.

 1. Enter the following command: